Curbside Waste/Recycling/Yard Waste Collection

 The Following Items Are Not Included in the Bulk Item Pick-Up Program:

-Electronic items are not included as bulk items.
-Visit the Computer/Electronic Recycling page for more information.
+Electronic items are not included as bulk items--please scroll down to the Special Materials section of this page for more information.

-White goods (large appliances) are not included in the bulk items pickup service.
-Visit the Appliance Pick-Up page for more information.
+White goods (large appliances) are not included as bulk items--please scroll up to the section on Appliance Pickup for more information.

 Special Materials Recycling